-Chambers of commerce play an important role in local municipalities in promoting business activity and representing chamber members.
+Chambers of commerce are typically a 501(c)6 not-for-profit organization that plays an important role in local municipalities in promoting business activity and representing chamber members.
 At least at the local level, chamber of commerce members often meet to discuss and attempt to shape policy that relates to the business and overall economic environment.
 Members also receive the distinction of being a preferred local vendor, as well as listing on various chamber website and literature.

 By definition, a chamber of commerce is a voluntary association of people whose function is to promote and develop the commercial, service, retail and industrial opportunities in a community or communities.
 The association's members generally consist of business people.
 A chamber collectively acts on behalf of its members, much like a spokesperson, communicating their desires for the betterment of the community to parties in power that can see them to fruition.

 No, Chambers of Commerce are typically private, non-profit organizations, not part of government.

 Joining our chamber of commerce can be a great way to connect with other local businesses and community leaders, and to promote your own business.
 Here are a few reasons why you should consider joining:

 Overall, joining a chamber of commerce can be a great way to build connections and promote your business in your local community.
 It can provide a range of benefits that can help your business grow and succeed, from networking and marketing opportunities to business development resources.